cviebrock/eloquent-sluggable/README.md

 ```

 Of course, your model and database will need a column in which to store the slug.
-You will need to add this manually in a migration.
+You will need to add this manually via a migration.

 (Previous versions of the package included an `artisan sluggable:table` command to
 assist you.
 This has been deprecated because it's easy enough to generate your own